-- Send an email to CCC @ Yale Director Laurie Santos (email@example.com) and Center Manager Michael Bogese (firstname.lastname@example.org) indicating your interest including a small paragraph about your experience with dogs.
+- Send an email to CCC @ Yale Director Laurie Santos (email@example.com) and Center Manager Yiyun Huang (firstname.lastname@example.org) indicating your interest including a small paragraph about your experience with dogs.

-- Go to www.yale.edu/training, click on the ‘Animal Care and Use’ link and then click on the ‘All Animal Handlers: Mandatory Training’ course.
-Log in with your NetID and password and take the course.
-Please take the quiz at the end, screenshot your results, and send them to both Laurie and Michael.
+- Go to www.yale.edu/training, click on “Browse courses” on the left hand column and click on the ‘Animal Care and Use’ link.
+Then click on the ‘All Animal Handlers: Mandatory Training’ course and complete the following items: “Regulatory Training for Animal Care and Use” as well as “YARC Facility Training Part I”.
+Log in with your NetID and password and take the courses.
+Please take the quiz at the end, screenshot your results, and send them to both Laurie and Yiyun.

 - Fill out the Animal Handler Form and bring it to Employee Health (form will be sent as an attachment in response to initial email)

-- Keep checking your training status at www.yale.edu/training and once you have a green check mark next to ‘Medical Surveillance for Animal Handlers’ send Michael an email.
+- Keep checking your training status at www.yale.edu/training and once you have a green check mark next to ‘Medical Surveillance for Animal Handlers’ send Yiyun an email.